PlaceIQ Privacy Statement

 We may use (and store) the data and information we collect and receive on servers that may be located outside the country where you live.

-We share the data and information we compile about someone in an aggregated or anonymized way using advertising IDs or another type of anonymous identifier:
+We share the data and information we compile about someone in an aggregated way or using advertising IDs or anonymous identifiers:

 In certain cases, we share personally identifiable information: